Entropies in $\mu$-framework of canonical metrics and K-stability, I -- Archimedean aspect: Perelman's W-entropy and $\mu$-cscK metrics: Introduction

-This functional is intensively studied especially for Fano manifold in many literatures including \cite{He, TZ2, TZZZ, DS}.
+This functional is intensively studied especially for Fano manifold with $L = -K_X$ and $\lambda = 2\pi$ in many literatures including \cite{He, TZ2, TZZZ, Ber, DS}.
 We discuss this in section \ref{Observations, He}.
 In this article, we study this functional for a general polarized manifold.

 The functional plays a role analogous to the Calabi functional.
 We will see in section \ref{Observations, Calabi} that the $\mu$-entropy is indeed connected to the Calabi functional by the extremal limit $\lambda^{-1} \to 0$.
-The functional $\cmu^\lambda$ is bounded from below:
+Similarly to Calabi functional, the functional $\cmu^\lambda$ is always bounded from below:

-This is contrast to the (weighted) Mabuchi/Ding functional as these are unbounded when (weighted) K/D-unstable.
+Note this is contrast to the (weighted) Mabuchi/Ding functional as these are unbounded when (weighted) K/D-unstable.